-Using a public testing cloud for mobile app testing has been an exponentially growing trend.
-An amazing number of app developers have migrated from their local – and nearly in all cases – manual testing practices to test automation on cloud device farm where devices are available 24 hours per day, seven days per week.
+Using a public cloud for mobile app testing has been an exponentially growing trend.
+An amazing number of app developers have migrated from their local – and nearly in all cases – manual testing practices to test automation on a device cloud where devices are available 24/7.
 One of the top reasons has been the lower maintenance and operational costs, as well as device acquisition costs.
-While migration to device cloud farm has lots of benefits for a variety of app, game and web developers, not all companies can use cloud-based services.
-However, there is always ‘private cloud’ option that gives even greater benefits and actually provides the most cost-efficient way to get mobile apps, games and web related stuff developed and tested.
+While migration to a device cloud has many benefits, not all companies can use cloud-based services.
+However, there is always a ‘private cloud’ option that gives even greater benefits.

-In this comparison we’ll deal ‘on-premise’ and ‘private cloud’ as one similar entity.
+In this comparison, we’ll deal ‘on-premise’ and ‘private cloud’ as one similar entity.
 Yes, they are different by many standards and measures, but from the top 10 most critical characteristics that companies consider when selecting the most suitable solution, the difference is actually pretty minimal.
-Especially in terms of benefits that private cloud setup can provide the similar way on-premise solutions do.
+Especially in terms of benefits that private cloud setup can provide a similar way on-premise solutions do.

 By gathering the right information app developers can make the decision whether a public cloud is good enough for their needs – or if a private cloud can still be a better, more cost-efficient and more flexible solution to use.
 Let’s look at the top 10 things to consider when comparing these two solutions.

-Things to Consider When Choosing Between Public or Private Cloud
+10 Considerations to Choose Between Public or Private Cloud

 Security is the primary concern for many app developers that build safety-critical apps, and for example banks, insurance companies and many others that handle money transfers, personal information (that is critical by any level) and other critical data.
 Regardless of whether the app is meant to be data, user and safety-critical, it is naturally always important to rely on services that reliable, provide certifications and take security measures seriously.